-- When physical contact with a student is a necessary part of the teaching / learning experience, staff must exercise caution to ensure that the contact is appropriate and acceptable.
-Staff must always advise the student of what they intend doing and seek their consent. - Staff must not develop a relationship with any student that is, or that can be interpreted as having a personal rather than a professional interest in a student. - Staff must not have a romantic or sexual relationship with a student.
+- acceptable.
+Staff must always advise the student of what they intend doing and seek their consent. - c) Staff must not develop a relationship with any student that is, or that can be interpreted as having a personal rather than a professional interest in a student. - d) Staff must not have a romantic or sexual relationship with a student.